mplanasgit/project-1/README.md

 ##### Conclusions:
 - Since the last 20-40 years concentration of attack reports seems to start earlier (from Apr) and lasts longer in time (till Oct).
 This could be due to:
     - Ease to report cases.
-    - Summer season starts early due to **global warming**, leading to more attacks.
+    - Summer season starts earlier due to **global warming**, leading to more attacks.
 <br/>

 ##### 3.3.4.
 Visualization: Evolution of attacks in Australia in the last century